Student Visa Rules

 Work Rules for Family Members of International Students

 Family members (spouses and children) accompanying the international student under their student visa have the same work rights as the student – 20 hours per week.
 Unlike the students, family members may not exceed 20 hours per week, even during holidays.
 For those students obtaining a graduate degree, like a masters degree, their family can work unlimited hours.
-Like students, family members are allowed to work until after the student has started his or her course.
+Like students, family members are not allowed to begin work until after the student has started his or her course.

 Work Permission and Visa Applications